Homepage > Journal > Jakob Nielsen's heuristics — part 1

 Source

 One of the most basic principles of user-oriented design is understanding their thinking and context of use.
-We must remember that we are not the users for whom we design.
+You must remember that you are not the users for whom you design.

 You are not the user!

-Nielsen's second heuristics indicates the need to conduct research on our users.
+Nielsen's second heuristic indicates the need to research users.

 User language